kubernetes/minikube/site/content/en/docs/contrib/roadmap.en.md

 - [x] Add Mac M1 VM support (experimental, will improve by end of 2022)

 ## (#4) Docker
-- [x] Remove the Docker Desktop requirement on Mac and Windows
+- [ ] Remove the Docker Desktop requirement on Mac and Windows
 - [x] Continue supporting Docker as a container runtime (with CRI)

 ## (#5) libmachine Refactor

-- [x] Add new driver (with QEMU) to replace HyperKit, primarily for Mac arm64
+- [x] Add new driver (with QEMU) to replace HyperKit, primarily for Mac arm64 (experimental, will improve by end of 2022)
-- [x] Fix the provisioner, remove legacy Swarm, and add support for other runtimes
+- [ ] Fix the provisioner, remove legacy Swarm, and add support for other runtimes